jpaezsa/web-opengrape/README.md

 This app is configured so as to use the Heroku cedar stack, as per http://devcenter.heroku.com/articles/nodejs

+If you want to run this application itself, you will need to change the Facebook application ID in `public/opengrape.js`:

+    ...
+    FB.init({
+      appId: '435461749820612', // change this to your own app ID
+      cookie: true
+    });
+    ...

+You will also have to create your own Facebook Open Graph namespace and ensure it is used in place of `opngrpe` in the two `.ejs` view files.

 ## Wine & Grape Images

 Used under Creative Commons from: